A Survey on Adversarial Contention Resolution: Dynamic Arrivals

 \subsubsection{Randomized $k$-Selection}

-We extend our discussion above by continuing to survey the results that employ randomized algorithms for the dynamic $k$-Selection problem.
+We extend our discussion above by continuing to survey the results that employ randomized algorithms for the dynamic $k$-selection problem.
 In the context of randomized algorithms, results focus the case where $k=n$.
-Much of the literature can be subdivided into the no-CD and CD cases, where the latter case captures more a broader range of model aspects, such as extreme energy efficiency, along with more exotic channel feedback and adversarial behavior.
+We note that the jamming-resistant contention-resolution results (presented next in Section \ref{sec:jamming}) clearly apply when there is no jamming, although we defer their presentation until later.

-{\underline{{\it No-CD}}.
 De Marco and Stachowiak~\cite{DeMarco:2017:ASC:3087801.3087831} explore randomized solutions with no-CD.
 When $n$ is known (or a known to within a constant multiplicative factor), they provide a non-adaptive algorithm with $O(n)$ latency, which is asymptotically optimal.
 For the case where $n$ is unknown, a lower bound of $\Omega(n\log n/(\log\log n)^2)$ latency is shown to hold for any non-adaptive, randomized algorithm; thus, there is an asymptotic separation in latency between adaptive and non-adaptive randomized algorithms.
-Additionally, the authors provide a strongly non-adaptive, non-acknowledgment-based algorithm with $O(n\log^2 n)$ latency; this latency can be improved to $O(n\log n/(\log\log n)^2)$ with an acknowledgment-based algorithm, which asymptotically matches their lower bound.
-Finally, when $n$ is unknown, the authors also provide an adaptive algorithm that achieves $O(n)$ latency
+Additionally, for $n$ unknown, the authors provide a strongly non-adaptive, non-acknowledgment-based algorithm with $O(n\log^2 n)$ latency; this latency can be improved to $O(n\log^2 n/(\log\log n))$ with an acknowledgment-based algorithm, which comes close to matching their lower bound.
+Lastly, when $n$ is unknown, the authors provide an adaptive algorithm that achieves $O(n)$ latency. {\revfontg Informally, this algorithm employs LE to break the dynamic problem into a sequence of static contention-resolution problems, as discussed earlier in this section.}

-A more recent result by Bender et al.~\cite{bender2020contention} shows that \whp constant throughput can be achieved by an adaptive algorithm with no-CD.
-This is comparable to the adaptive algorithm by De Marco and Stachowiak~\cite{DeMarco:2017:ASC:3087801.3087831} for the case where $n$ is unknown.
-However, the result by De Marco and Stachowiak requires that some packets remain in the system for a time even after succeeding in order to help facilitate other transmissions; in contrast, the result by Bender et al. allows packets to terminate immediately upon success.
-We also note that while the results of De Marco and Stachowiak and Bender et al. are efficient in terms of the number of transmission attempts made, they still require packets to listen in a constant fraction of all slots.
+A more recent result by Bender et al. \cite{bender2020contention} shows that \whp constant throughput can be achieved by an adaptive algorithm with no-CD.
+In contrast to the adaptive algorithm (for unknown $n$) of De Marco and Stachowiak~\cite{DeMarco:2017:ASC:3087801.3087831}, the result by Bender et al. \cite{bender2020contention} allows packets to terminate immediately upon success.